hydephp/develop/docs/customization.md

 ],
 ```

-This is equivalent to the following front matter:
+This is equivalent to the following front matter in a blog post:
 ```yaml
 author:
     username: mr_hyde